 Holy Cross has moved away from an emergency response towards a model that more closely resembles post-pandemic operations.
 Under this approach, each member of our community is empowered to evaluate risks and make decisions based on their personal circumstances.

-All Holy Cross students, faculty, staff and volunteers, except for those who have asked for and been granted an exemption, must be vaccinated and boosted before returning to campus for the spring semester, even those who have previously had COVID-19.
+All Holy Cross students, faculty, staff and volunteers, except for those who have asked for and been granted an exemption, are required to be up to date with COVID vaccines before returning to campus for the spring semester.
+Up to date is defined as receiving all recommended doses of a primary vaccine series and any recommended boosters when eligible.
+A previous COVID-19 infection is not a valid reason for exemption.

 Masking on campus is optional for all members of the community and visitors.
 One-way masking remains an effective way to reduce the risk of contracting pathogens like COVID-19.